 From being the lone female at the founding meeting of the Society of Vertebrate Paleontology, Edinger went on to become the society's first female president in 1963.
 She also received a number of honorary doctorates, including one from the University of Frankfurt.
 Despite the dire conditions that forced her exile, Edinger made multiple visits to her home country after World War II.

 Despite the recognition and friendly work environment she enjoyed in the United States, Edinger became somewhat isolated by a physical ailment: early-onset deafness.
+She began losing her hearing in her teens.
 She had a hearing aid but didn't always turn it on, and probably missed out on some of the informal give-and-take that spurs new ideas.
+By the late 1930s, her hearing was so bad, she needed to sit near the front of the room in professional meetings, but didn't dare site where she would be noticed.
 Fear of passing on the ailment might have played a role in her decision not to marry, and the deafness likely played a role in her death.
 She probably did not hear the approaching truck that hit her as she walked to Harvard's Museum of Comparative Zoology.
 She died of head injuries on May 27, 1967.

-Narrative text and graphic design © by Michon Scott - Created December 19, 2011
+Narrative text and graphic design © by Michon Scott - Updated July 16, 2020